 Many people just like you have found relief from epidural steroid injections, which are somewhat invasive to the back but help some patients avoid disc surgery.
 These are shots of a steroid hormone, called cortisone, which has anti-inflammatory properties.
 Cortisone is slow-releasing, meaning it will stay at the site of damage and gradually work over a period of weeks or months.
 First, your physician will isolate the region of the spine affected by damage.
 Next, a local anesthetic will be administered so that the injection itself is less painful.
 Then, cortisone will be injected into the epidural space, which is the outermost space between the dura mater and the spinal column.
 The injection will only take a few minutes, and you do not need to be put under general anesthesia.
 A steroid injection can be a less-invasive alternative to traditional back disc surgery, and can help relieve pain so that you can still participate in a regimen of mild physical therapy.

 If you have tried steroid injections and they have not proven effective, you may be a candidate for one of the minimally invasive procedures offered at Laser Spine Institute.
 Our team is ready to give you more information on our state-of-the-art outpatient procedures, which have helped tens of thousands of people find relief from neck and back pain.

-Contact us today for a free review of your MRI or CT scan.
+Contact us today for your MRI or CT scan review.